Topological Spectral Bands with Frieze Groups: Algorithm for computing the K-theoretic labels

 and a basis of $K_0(C^\ast_r(\tilde F))$ is obtained by choosing a rank-$1$-projection from each block.
 The K-theoretic labels $\tilde n_a$ in Eq.~\eqref{Eq:Pairing1} are the expansion coefficients of a projection with respect to such a basis.} $\Diamond$ \end{remark}

-\begin{remark}{\rm The right side of Eq.~\eqref{Eq:Pairing1} is the standard relation in representation theory, returning the power $n_a$ in the decomposition $\oplus_a \; \rho_a^{n_a}$ of the representation~\eqref{Eq:Rep0} in the irreducible representations.
+\begin{remark}{\rm The right side of Eq.~\eqref{Eq:Pairing2} returns the power $n_a$ in the decomposition $\oplus_a \; \rho_a^{n_a}$ of the representation~\eqref{Eq:Rep0} in the irreducible representations.
 The Kasparov groups and product are used here to place these algebraic relations in a topological context.
 Indeed, when phrased as above, the pairings communicate much more, specifically, that the $K$-theoretic labels are invariant against continuous stable deformations of $\tilde p$.
 The Kasparov groups and product also supplies a very convenient book keeping instrument.
-Lastly, they enable us to place this and the following computations in a framework that can supply guidance in other situations, such as when the space groups in two and three dimensions are considered. }$\Diamond$ \end{remark}
+Lastly, they enable us to place this and the following computations in a framework that can supply guidance in many other situations. }$\Diamond$ \end{remark}

 Now, according to Proposition~\ref{Pro:PhiKPiK}, $\varphi_2$ lands exactly in the right regular representation of $\tilde F$.
 Hence $\varphi_2$ can be seen as a cycle from $KK\big (C^\ast_r(F), C^\ast_r(\tilde F)\big )$.
 The following statement, together with the explicit checks of the assumptions, carried out in the next subsection, assures us that $\varphi_2$ is the actual sought cycle, mentioned in our discussion of the general strategy: